kaustubhsunilrane/chemical_process_calculations/README.md

 2) "Basic Priciples and Calculations in Chemical Engineering" by David M. Himmelblau and James B. Riggs

+3) "Stoichiometry" by B. I. Bhatt and S. B. Thakore

 Content of lectures and tutorials:

 1 lecture per week: Discussion about the fundamental concepts.
 The information will be updated on this site in advance.